crxjs/chrome-extension-tools/README.md

 })
 ```

-Just add new features to your manifest and RPCE does the rest.
+Just add new features to your manifest, and RPCE does the rest.

 ## [Documentation for v3](https://www.extend-chrome.dev/rollup-plugin)